-The amounts shown in the table are estimates and assume the hypothetical involuntary termination or change in control occurred on December 31, 2017, the last day of 2017, applying the provisions of the contractual agreements that were in effect as of such date.
+The amounts shown in the table are estimates and assume the hypothetical involuntary termination or change in control occurred on December 31, 2018, the last day of 2018, applying the provisions of the contractual agreements that were in effect as of such date.
 Due to the number of factors and assumptions that can affect the nature and amount of any benefits provided upon the events discussed below, any amounts paid or distributed upon an actual event may (and likely will) differ.
+Ms. Pierce has been excluded from the table because her payments upon termination were actually determined upon her voluntary resignation in August 2018.
+In connection with Ms. Pierce's voluntary resignation, the Board accelerated the vesting of 286 shares of Common Stock underlying an option granted to Ms. Pierce on February 24, 2016.
+The value of such acceleration was \$50,280.

-For purposes of the hypothetical payment estimates shown in the below table, some of the other important assumptions were:
+For purposes of the hypothetical payment estimates shown in the table below, some of the other important assumptions were:

-- Annual base salary as of December 31, 2017; - Severance benefits as provided under the NEO's employment agreement or change in control letter; - Cash out of all unvested equity compensation awards (for which vesting is accelerated on December 31, 2017) at their intrinsic value on December 29, 2017; - December 29, 2017 per share closing price of \$340.45 (last trading day of 2017); - No severance benefits are offset by mitigation; and - NEOs comply with all conditions to obtaining severance benefits including providing release of claims.
+- Annual base salary as of December 31, 2018; - Severance benefits as provided under the NEO's employment agreement or change in control letter; - Cash out of all unvested equity compensation awards (for which vesting is accelerated on December 31, 2018) at their intrinsic value on December 31, 2018; - December 31, 2018 per share closing price of \$219.57 (last trading day of 2018); - No severance benefits are offset by mitigation; and - NEOs comply with all conditions to obtaining severance benefits including providing release of claims.